 If you aren’t sure when you last replaced your filter, shut off your unit fully and pull out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be situated in an attached filter box or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you can’t see any light, you certainly should replace it.

 Greenery, vegetation and leaves can get in the way of your condensing unit.
 This can reduce its airflow, impact its energy efficiency and impact your comfort.
 Here’s a way you can get your system working properly again.

 - Turn off the electrical current fully at the breaker or external switch.

 - Clear vegetation debris around the equipment.
 Once you’ve gotten rid of bigger clutter within a two-foot area, you can use a fine-bristled brush or vacuum to slowly remove dirt from the equipment’s fins.
-Bent fins can also impact efficiency, so you can attempt to adjust them with a small knife.
+Bent fins can also impact efficiency.

 - Use a hose nozzle to slowly remove gunk off the fins from inside the equipment.
 Don’t get water on the fan motor.